Brain tumour is a dreaded disease. Therefore, it is important to know the symptoms of brain tumor so as to identify them at an early stage.

 Malignant or cancerous tumours are rapidly growing.
 Because of the rapid growth, the symptoms evolve and progress in no time.
 The symptoms are because of tumour cells, swelling or edema in brain, and because of increased pressure inside the brain.

 Brain tumours not just affect the adults, but can also affect children.
 In fact, brain cancers are a leading cause of mortality among children in developed countries.
 Therefore, it is imperative to know about the symptoms and signs of brain tumours for early identification and treatment.
-Here is a look at some of the common symptoms associated with brain tumours in adults and children.
+Here is a look at some of the common symptoms associated with brain tumors in adults and children.

 Headache is the most common symptom associated with brain tumours.
 Almost every individual has headaches, so it is important to differentiate ordinary headaches from those associated with tumours.
 The following headaches need clinical evaluation and also warrant a radiological evaluation.